ChicagoCpp/ChicagoCpp.github.io/README.md

 ## News

+1/25/2023:
+Join us for our first event of 2023!
+[RSVP now](https://www.meetup.com/chicago-c-cpp-users-group/events/291196508/)!
+Next Tuesday, January 31st 2023, Barry Revzin will present: [Defining Range Formatting](events/2023-01) Come hear about this developing feature from the man, the myth, the legend that is working to define it: the union of ranges and std::format()

 8/24/2022:
 Announcing our next event!
 [RSVP now](https://www.meetup.com/chicago-c-cpp-users-group/events/288020086/)!
 Ron Ryan will present, [Poor Man’s Introspection and Reflection in C++: Effective Pointer-to-Member Use](events/2022-09)